Gluten-Free Oat Bread (Oven or Bread Machine!)

 • Turn on the bread machine using a gluten-free setting.

 • If your bread machine doesn’t have a gluten-free setting, do this: Use the “Home Made” custom cycle, programming in about 20 minutes.
 Mix for 45 minutes.
 Rise for 90 minutes.
-Bake.
+Bake for 60 minutes until done.

-If your gluten-free bread dough is too sticky, it likely means you’ve added too much liquid or not baked it long enough.
+If your gluten-free bread dough is too sticky or gummy, it likely means you’ve added too much liquid or not baked it long enough.
 The best way to fix sticky dough is to add more gluten-free flour or bake it for a longer time period.
 Some gluten free flour blends are very starchy, and you need to use more flour with these blends than with other blends.

 Why didn’t my gluten-free bread rise?